 The first impression of your website would obviously be the overall layout, but a reader is visiting your website because he/she is looking for useful information.
 The content of a website should be considered to be the most important thing, as it helps in determining how effective a website is.
 Fresh and unique website content is an very important factor in encouraging people to revisit your site more often.

-Fresh content is still relevant to Google.
+Content is king.
 If your site’s content is out-of-date, it’s certainly worth having your site redesigned to enable people in your organization to update content themselves (CMS).
 A site redesign can also give you the opportunity to re-address how you communicate with all your visitors and to write copy that is simple, on target and more effective.

 4. Technique and Coding

 Is your website browser compatible?
 Is your source code valid (HTML and CSS)?
 Does your website meet the basic web standards?
 Is the technique and/or (version) programming language outdated?
-Is you website easily accessible for other (mobile) devices?
+Is your website build with frames or is it table-dependent HTML?
+Is you website easy accessible for other (mobile) devices?
 Is your HTML code semantic and well-structured?

 An important factor you should consider is the increase of usability in web design.
 Every year web standards change radically and techniques to build web sites become more advanced in order to comply with the latest standards.
 If your site was developed several years ago, it probably has a lot of unnecessary HTML code, not letting your web pages load fast.